 The New Testament, Biblical, Christian View

 Contrary to what Americans have been exposed to through Protestantism, propaganda, and their life experiences, Christianity as we know and understand it is entirely different from what emerged shortly after the disappearance of the apostolic church.
-The end of the apostolic church age ended, officially, with the death of the last apostle.
+The end of the apostolic church age ceased, officially, with the death of the last apostle.
 John’s death was somewhere between 99 A.D. and 100 A.D.

 When John died, the third seminal event in a series of New Testament prophecies was about to shake and shape the future of mankind.
 With the completion of scripture, all authority Jesus had given his apostles would disappear in the agency of men.
 What emerged was an authority based upon scripture.
 What emerged was the liberty Christ had promised his followers: